 Things to Consider.

-Some considerations when thinking about doing this alternate include navigation, comfort on technical & steep terrain, and weather.
-From what we heard and read about the route if you are not a competent navigator and are not comfortable moving on steep exposed terrain - it may not be the best alternate for you.
+Some considerations when thinking about doing this alternate include navigation, comfort on technical and steep terrain, and weather.
+From what we heard and read about the route, if you are not a competent navigator and are not comfortable moving on steep exposed terrain, this may not be the alternate for you.
 Also, as with any part of the mountains in New Zealand, the weather can ultimately dictate whether or not you can attempt the alternate.
 Personally, we decided to bail on the alternate because there was a huge storm blowing in and we felt like it was not the best decision to go out in inclement weather.
-If you would like to plan to stay at the Mount Aspiring Hut on the east side of Cascade Saddle, then you will need to pay when you arrive as backcountry hut passes do not work at this specific hut.
+If you would like to plan to stay at the Mount Aspiring Hut on the east side of Cascade Saddle, then you will need to pay when you arrive -- backcountry hut passes do not cover this specific hut.

-Also, another important thing to note, is that if you do this alternate you will miss the Motatapu Track, Glenorchy, and Queenstown, which are all on the official Te Araroa.
+Another important thing to note is that if you do this alternate you will miss the Motatapu Track, Glenorchy, and Queenstown, which are all on the official Te Araroa.
 The Motatapu Track has stunning views and many amazing and challenging sections of trail.
-So, if you are attached to walking the proper Te Araroa then you could either decide to backtrack and walk that track or just not do the Cascade Saddle Alternate.
+So, if you are attached to walking the "proper" Te Araroa then you could either decide to backtrack and walk that track or just not do the Cascade Saddle Alternate.

 Connecting the Caples & Routeburn Track Alternate with the Rees-Dart & Cascade Saddle Alternate.

 It is possible, and we initially had planned to, connect the Caples & Routeburn Track Alternate with the Rees-Dart Track and Cascade Saddle Alternate.
 We had to bail after the Routeburn Track because of the weather.
 To do this, when the Northbound walker leaves Te Anau they should plan to carry food all the way through to Wanaka (a long carry if you aren’t feeling fit on the Te Araroa yet).